How to get a business line of credit: 5 steps

 5 steps to get a business line of credit

 Both secured and unsecured lines of credit can benefit a business.
-A secured line of credit is useful for business owners with valuable assets — and by providing collateral, you may score a lower rate.
-An unsecured line of credit does not require collateral, but you may receive a less competitive offer.
+A secured line of credit is useful for business owners with valuable assets or business owners with less-than-ideal credit.
+By providing collateral, you may score a lower interest rate than you would get with an unsecured line of credit.

 Secured line of credit | Unsecured line of credit |